 Christie’s Online Magazine delivers our best features, videos, and auction news to your inbox every week

-One of the most alluring aspects of collecting in almost any category is the potential to acquire pieces with significant history – even if it is just a tantalising possibility.
+One of the most alluring aspects of collecting in almost any category is the potential to acquire pieces with significant history.